Timeline: Highlights of the 16-year Airbus, Boeing trade war

 2004

-The U.S. seeks talks with the EU and Airbus host nations Britain, France, Germany and Spain over alleged unfair subsidies via government loans.
-Washington terminates a 1992 U.S.-EU agreement covering support for Airbus and Boeing.
+The U.S. seeks talks with the EU and Airbus AIR.PA host nations Britain, France, Germany and Spain over alleged unfair subsidies via government loans.
+Washington terminates a 1992 U.S.-EU agreement covering support for Airbus and Boeing BA.N.
 The EU files a complaint on U.S. aid for Boeing.

 2005